Frechetta/python_challenge/README.md

 ### 3. join

 The `join` command allows you to join data together by a field (the "by-field").
 Each event that shares the same value for the by-field is joined together under one event.
 This allows you to join data from two disparate data sources.
-Example: `join BY <>

 #### Usage